 Some beddings are rough and uncomfortable.
 Others don’t absorb urine well.
 As a result, the cage becomes stinky and unsanitary.
 Once again, the guinea pig’s health is at risk.

-Another, albeit unusual occurrence, is when a guinea pig eats the bedding.
-Wet balls of paper form in its stomach, blocking digestion and causing serious damage, possibly even killing the piggy.
-Notice if the guinea pig likes to taste the bedding.
+Another unusual occurrence is when a guinea pig eats the bedding.
+For example, when using paper as bedding, wet balls of paper can form in its stomach, blocking digestion and causing serious damage.
+Notice if the guinea pig likes to taste the paper bedding.
 If so, switch to aspen or fleece.